- Types of training materials

 - Higher revenue: Fifty-six percent of companies have noticed a positive impact on business revenue from implementing customer training.

 Whether you’re building an external or internal training program, the process is more or less similar.
 No matter what kind of training materials you work on, you should establish a consistent action plan and follow it whenever you need to make updates or create new resources from scratch.

 Using automation tools to create training materials will save you hours of manual work.
-If you use Scribe, you can create engaging step-by-step guides for any digital process in seconds.
-You can share your Scribes through a team dashboard or create Sribe Pages to create complete training materials filled with different Scribes, captions, images and videos.
+Use Scribe to create engaging step-by-step guides for any digital process in seconds.
+You can share your Scribes through a team dashboard or create Scribe Pages to create complete training materials filled with different Scribes, captions, images and videos.